Confidentiality & Medical Records

-You can find out the benefits of this scheme, how your data is restricted / shared and information about what do to if you want to opt out by clicking this link or email firstname.lastname@example.org.
+You can find out further benefits of this scheme, how your data is restricted / how information is shared and information about what do to if you want to opt out by visiting: Information for residents - North Central London Integrated Care System

 There is also a separate system called Healtheintent which has different uses that we have not currently joined pending discussion with our Patient Participation Group.

-If you have any further questions which have not been addressed on the website please do email email@example.com or call the enquiry line on 02036881900.
+If you have any further questions, that have not been addressed on the website, you can call the team directly on the patient opt-out enquiry number: 020 3198 8738

 We share anonymised information from medical records:

 - To support medical research when the law allows us to do so, for example to learn more about why people get ill and what treatments might work best;

 - We will also use your medical records to carry out research within the practice.